 Other bracelets styles were filigree or “white on white” diamante.
 They were not only worn around wrists (several at a time) but up on the bicep.

 Although many rings took on Art Deco shapes, the popular Art Nouveau style of filigree casings around precious stones– diamonds– still ruled most of the 1920s.
 Stones were, however, cut in less traditional cuts and more likely to be square, rectangle or oval shapes.
 Some stood taller on a finger, especially when worn ungloved.
 A naked hand tickling the neck or tapping an earring was a not so subtle way of flirting.
 Birthstones instead of diamonds were very popular every day rings.

 Where to Buy 1920s Style Costume Jewelry

 I was happy to see a resurgence of 1920s style Art Deco jewelry and colors this year (2013).
-Some of the revival styles also lean towards the late ’60s and ’70s when the boho look captured the tribal and Art Deco styling once again.
-Avoiding any “hippie” looks, there are plenty of ’20s style jewelry to choose from.
+Some of the revival styles also lean towards the late ’60s and ’70s, when the boho look captured the tribal and Art Deco styling once again.
+Avoiding any “hippie” looks, there is plenty of ’20s style jewelry to choose from.

 Locally and online I find great (affordable) costume jewelry at Forever 21, Charming Charlie, and 1928.
 For higher quality Art Deco jewelry, look no further than the USA site TruFauxJewels and UK site Sheryl’s Art Deco Emporium.
 Her jewelry provided most of the pictures in this post.